2026 Kitchen Cabinet Trends: Colors and Styles Dominating This Year. By Cora M.

 Maple

-Smooth, consistent grain with a creamy white to light brown tone.
+Smooth, consistent grain with a creamy white-to-light brown tone.
 Extremely durable and takes paint beautifully, offering flexibility in color customization.

 White Oak